-Credits: 3.0/ 2 Years
+Grade 12 Credits: 3.0/ 2 Years

-Health Sciences is a one-year course of study that introduces students to a variety of occupations within the health care field while focusing upon the required skills to become a Certified Nurse Assistant.
-The fall semester introduces vocabulary related to health care, anatomy and physiology, patient care skills, and basic disease information.
-In order to advance these skills, students who meet various clinical requirements are required to transport themselves daily to clinical settings at various hospitals and nursing homes during the spring semester.
+Health Sciences is a one-year course of study that introduces students to a variety of career opportunities within the healthcare field while focusing on required skills to become a Certified Patient Care Technician (PCT).
+The fall semester introduces medical terminology, anatomy and physiology, patient care skills, regulatory compliance and safety, critical thinking, and infection control.
+In order to advance these skills, students who meet the clinical requirements for the program are required to transport themselves daily to clinical settings at various medical facilities during the spring semester